Eligibility: Employees and applicants for employment; students should contact Disability Services.

 The University’s Obligation to Provide Accommodations

-The Reasonable Accommodation Process
+The Reasonable Accommodation Process for Employees

 Financial Responsibility for Accommodations

 Individual departments are responsible for the costs, if any, associated with the provision of reasonable accommodations.
 In the event that an otherwise appropriate accommodation would result in excessive financial burden to a particular department, a formal written request for additional funding should be presented by the dean of the school or college or the appropriate vice president to the University Provost or the Executive Vice President, as appropriate, outlining the accommodation requested, the cost, and any other information that would be helpful in considering the funding request.

 If an employee wishes to make a complaint about the manner in which an accommodation request was handled, or about perceived discrimination by the department against the employee based on the disability, pregnancy, or pregnancy-related condition and/or request for accommodation, the complaint should be directed to the Executive Director of Equal Opportunity.
 If the complaint arises out of an action of the Executive Director of Equal Opportunity, it should be filed directly with the Provost, who will determine which office(s) or officials should review the complaint.
 All such complaints will be handled in accordance with the University’s Complaint Procedures in Cases of Alleged Unlawful Discrimination or Harassment.